Around the Road in 8 Days – Iceland Ring Road Itinerary

 We’re backtracking a bit and driving just east of Reykjahlíð over Mt.
 Námafjall to the Hverir Geothermal Area.
 It’s impossible to miss because you’ll feel like you’ve landed on Venus and the welcoming center is a sulfur factory.

 The smell of sulfur really is overpowering in this area and I couldn’t spend too much time up close to the mud pits.
-Despite the smell, however, the area really is cool.
+Despite the odor, however, the area really is cool.
 I felt like I was on another planet (I say that often about Iceland don’t I?) while I walked through the desolate, bubbling landscape.

 Stop 2: Mývatn Scenic Loop

 Alright, this is more of a drive than a stop, with plenty of things to see along the way.
-The loop begins in Reykjahlíð and loops around Lake Mývatn, meeting back up with the Iceland Ring Road in the south west corner.
+The loop begins in Reykjahlíð and continues around Lake Mývatn, meeting back up with the Iceland Ring Road in the south west corner.

 The Mývatn area is filled with interesting scenery, like the lava fields of Dimmuborgir and the rootless cones (pseudo-craters) surrounding the lake.
 I stopped by the visitor center in the south to hike along these craters, but I had a few unwelcome friends there to greet me…